The Official Healdsburg Lodging Guide 2020: Top Healdsburg Hotels, Inns and Bed and Breakfasts

 This circa-1869, salmon-colored Italianate Victorian is named after the more than 50 camellia plants that accent its gardens.
 The inn offers nine rooms in the main house, as well as five vacation rentals nearby.
 All guests have access to the on-site pool and on-site spa services, as well as a full and hearty breakfast and an evening wine-and-cheese hour in the parlor.

-The largest of Healdsburg’s hotels—163 rooms in all—sits under the Best Western flag, though it is more upscale than just about every other Best Western in the country.
+The largest of hotels in Healdsburg—163 rooms in all—sits under the Best Western flag, though it is more upscale than just about every other Best Western in the country.
 Located right off the Highway 101 near a gas station and diner, the property is designed with an Italian flair, and the rooms reflect this vibe.
 The hotel has a private pool, and is walking distance to downtown–though the street (Grove) is somewhat busy and doesn’t have sidewalks in some parts.
 An on-site restaurant is open 24 hours.

 Think of Duchamp like a secret enclave; a klatch of six luxury standalone cottage suites, tucked away behind Healdsburg SHED, steps from the Healdsburg Plaza.
 Suites are modern and ascetic; hotel grounds feature a lap pool and various pieces of modern art.
 It’s a truly unique Healdsburg lodging experience.
 Complimentary breakfast and Wi-Fi included with every stay.